The Ultimate eCommerce Glossary of Terms: 100+ Must-Know Definitions for 2025

 • Inventory Management: The process of tracking and managing a company’s stock levels, orders, sales, and deliveries.
 For instance, an online clothing retailer uses inventory management software to ensure they never run out of popular sizes, and they can automatically reorder stock from suppliers when inventory levels get low.

 • IP (Intellectual Property): Legal protections granted for creations of the mind, such as trademarks, patents, and copyrights, which are particularly important in e-commerce for safeguarding brands.
-For example, a unique logo for a digital goods store is protected under IP law, preventing competitors from copying or misusing it.
+For example, a unique ecommerce logo for a digital goods store is protected under IP law, preventing competitors from copying or misusing it.

 • Instant Checkout: A streamlined checkout process where customers can make a purchase with a single click, often by using saved payment information.
 For instance, Amazon’s “Buy Now” button allows customers to instantly complete their purchases using stored payment and shipping details, reducing friction and cart abandonment.